Bubekk/ManiMinder/README.md

 Thank you for considering contributing to ManiMinder!
 If you have any suggestions, bug reports, or feature requests, please submit them via the Issues tab of this repository.

-Please note that this repository does not contain the backend implementation or any Python files.

-## License

-This project is licensed under the [MIT License](LICENSE).